 While an effective maintenance program will afford efficient scheduling of vehicle service, it is important to have procedures in place in the event of vehicle breakdown or discovery of a serious vehicle defect.
 A vehicle with a known safety defect must never be allowed on the road until repairs have been completed.
 Placing an out-of-service tag or similar identifier on the vehicle can help to highlight that the vehicle is unavailable for use.

-Developing a maintenance program assures that vehicles are properly equipped and maintained.
-Establishing a recordkeeping system supports the maintenance program.
+This handout describes how to develop a maintenance program that assures vehicles are properly equipped and maintained.
+It also addresses the importance of establishing a recordkeeping system that supports the maintenance program.

 It is essential that a company have a realistic preventive maintenance (PM) program if a vehicle is to give the most economical service possible.
 The groundwork for a good PM program usually starts with the manufacturer’s recommendations concerning necessary maintenance and the time or mileage when it should be performed.
 These recommendations should be considered minimum requirements and can be modified by the actual experience of the business; however, careful consideration must be given to the maintenance that must be performed in order to meet the requirements of the manufacturer’s warranty.
 PM allows a firm to schedule its repair work so that it is not faced with large fluctuations in work flow (which stabilizes the work force needed).

 Preventive maintenance differs from demand or crisis maintenance in that it attempts to anticipate problems and to plan for their correction before they become serious.
 PM is normally performed on a mileage or a time basis.
 Typical jobs that are performed on a routine basis include oil and filter changes, lubrication, tightening of components, engine tune-ups, brake jobs, tire rotation, replacement of specific engine hoses, and radiator maintenance.